 How does child abuse affect people?

 That childhood abuse leads to mental and physical health concerns is well documented.
 Survivors are more likely to suffer depression, anxiety disorders, addictions, personality disorders (Spila, Makara, Kozak, & Urbanska, 2008) eating disorders, sexual disorders and suicidal behaviour (Draper et al., 2007).
 A study by Palmer, Brown, Rae-Grant, & Loughin (2001) with 384 survivors of childhood abuse found that they tended to be depressed, have low self-esteem, and had relationship and family problems.
 Another study found that almost 76% of adults who reported that they had experienced child physical abuse and neglect had at least one psychiatric disorder in their lifetime, and nearly 50% have three or more psychiatric disorders (Harper et al., 2007)."
-Please click here for the full article.

 We were asked to write an article on "The Effects of Child Abuse" by the Help For Adult Victims of Child Abuse (HAVOCA) website.

 The unique complexities of abuse in boarding schools

 The guilt of privilege